Couldn't find what you were looking for?

 Signing up to be a fairbnb.coop host is easy!
 First, create an account on the platform by clicking here.
 Fill in the form and then click on the “Add new listing” button.
 Now you can simply follow the prompts to apply.

 FAQ from Travellers

 Can I contact the Host?

 Yes!
-You can contact the host and chat with him before your booking.
+You can contact the host once your booking request has been confirmed!